Digi Communications (DIGI) CMD 2026 summary

 CMD 2026 summary

-6 Mar, 2026Group strategy and operational model
+13 May, 2026Group strategy and business model

-Targets continued market share gains in fixed broadband and mobile, supported by a robust omnichannel go-to-market strategy and leading brand awareness.
+Targets continued market share gains in both fixed broadband and mobile, supported by a robust omnichannel go-to-market strategy and leading brand awareness.

 Technology and network deployment